-On April 9, 2010, BIS, through its Office of Export Enforcement ("OEE"), filed a written request for renewal of the TDO against the Respondents for an additional 180 days and served a copy of its request on the Respondents in accordance with Section 766.5 of the Regulations.
+On October 5, 2010, BIS, through its Office of Export Enforcement ("OEE"), filed a written request for renewal of the TDO against the Respondents for an additional 180 days.
+A copy of this request was delivered to the Respondents in accordance with Section 766.5 of the Regulations.
 No opposition to renewal of the TDO has been received from either Orion Air or Syrian Pearl Airlines.